vanhornchadm/Octoprint-Smart-Filament-Sensor/README.md

 * Detect if filament is not moving anymore (jammed or runout)
     * Detection based on timeout
     * Detection based on filament position sent with G0 or G1 commands (no negative effects on the print quality anymore compared to the previous version)
+    * Alternative pausing commands if M600 is not supported by the printer

 ## Installation